leanotrace/Linux-tools/library_system/README.md

 ## Key Features
-1. Book Borrowing and Returning: After user authentication, users can borrow and return books.
+1. **Book Borrowing and Returning**: After user authentication, users can borrow and return books.
 Books that are currently borrowed cannot be rented by others until they are returned.

-2. Adding and Removing Books: Administrators can add new books or remove existing ones.
+2. **Adding and Removing Books**: Administrators can add new books or remove existing ones.
 The system checks for duplicate entries by verifying the book's title and ISBN before adding it to the library.

-3. Real-Time Book Status Updates: The system syncs with the database every 5 seconds to ensure that the book list is up-to-date.
+3. **Real-Time Book Status Updates**: The system syncs with the database every 5 seconds to ensure that the book list is up-to-date.
 This feature allows other users to see the latest status of borrowed/returned books.

-4. User-Specific Rental History: Each user can view their own rental history, which is updated in real-time based on the user's borrowing and returning actions.
+4. **User-Specific Rental History**: Each user can view their own rental history, which is updated in real-time based on the user's borrowing and returning actions.

-5. Search Functionality: Users can search for books by title or ISBN, and filter to display only available books.
+5. **Search Functionality**: Users can search for books by title or ISBN, and filter to display only available books.

 # Requirements
 - Python 3.x later